Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

 Now, whenever you want to send this message again, you can simply click on the "Load" button in the "Slot 0" column, and the message will be automatically filled in the input text box.
 You can then simply click on the "Send Server Message" button to send the message.

 Same concept applies to the presets used for kicks and bans.
-Note that ban presets also saves the ban duration, along with the reason.
+Note that ban presets also save the ban duration, along with the reason.

 ### Features planned for possible future releases